plowsof/ccs-proposals-earning-estimate/erciccione-website2.md

 I triage or review the vast majority of the [issues](https://github.com/monero-project/monero-site/issues) and merge requests on the monero-site repository.
 You can also see the list of my [past direct contributions](https://github.com/monero-project/monero-site/pulls?q=is%3Apr+author%3Aerciccione) to have an idea of the work i do.
 I usually post updates about the website on reddit as well (see [the last one](https://www.reddit.com/r/Monero/comments/h86mof/getmoneroorg_updated_1_new_user_guide_1/)).

 ## Milestones
-I'm proposing to work as developer on the monero-site repository for three months at a rate of €30/hour, starting on July 2020, 20 hours a week.
-This results in a total of *132 XMR* at the rate 1 XMR = €54.
+I'm proposing to work as developer on the monero-site repository for three months at a rate of €30/hour, starting on July 11th 2020, 20 hours a week.

+Update: I was unable to start working on this CCS on July 1st as planned, instead my work will start on July 11th.
+As a result, all milestones should be considered complete on the 11th of each month.
+This CCS will be completed on October 11th instead of September 30th.